BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 -----------

-As stated above, enemies who use guns and shields will always drop that gun and shield, and should never drop anything else.
+As stated above, enemies who use guns and shields will always drop that gun and shield.
 Creatures like Stalkers and Skeletons, and devices like turrets, will NOT drop a shield, even if they spawn with one.
 Shielded loaders will drop shields, though.

 Bosses with unique weapon drops who don't actually use weapons (ie: most "creature" enemies like Knuckedragger, machines like BNK3R, melee-only bosses) will nevertheless have a guaranteed drop of one item from their drop pool, even though other melee-only enemies wouldn't.
+Raid bosses, and other large "lootsplosion" events may end up generating some guns/shields as well.

 If a weapon/shield-using boss has multiple unique drops of a weapon or shield, they will spawn with one of those items chosen randomly, and that